Igniting the Olympic spirit at Universities Week

-Alison Muir, Alumni Relations Manager, said: “The University is very proud of all alumni representing their country at the Olympics later this year.
+Alison Muir, Alumni Relations Manager at the University of Sheffield, said: “The University is very proud of all of its alumni that are representing their country at the Olympics later this year.
 The London Olympic Games are going to be a fantastic event for the whole country and we are so pleased that members of the University community around the world are taking part.
-It really does highlight the diverse ways in which our University is engaging with both the Olympic and Paralympic Games."
+It really does highlight the diverse ways in which the University of Sheffield is engaging with both the Olympic and Paralympic Games."

 Universities week will be celebrated across the country with the aim of increasing public awareness of the wide role of the UK’s universities.

 The campaign is being coordinated by Universities UK and British Universities and Colleges Sport (BUCS).

 With nearly 25,000 students from 125 countries, the University of Sheffield is one of the UK’s leading and largest universities.
 A member of the Russell Group, it has a reputation for world-class teaching and research excellence across a wide range of disciplines.

 The University of Sheffield has been named University of the Year in the Times Higher Education Awards for its exceptional performance in research, teaching, access and business performance.
 In addition, the University has won four Queen’s Anniversary Prizes (1998, 2000, 2002, 2007).
 These prestigious awards recognise outstanding contributions by universities and colleges to the United Kingdom’s intellectual, economic, cultural and social life.
 Sheffield also boasts five Nobel Prize winners among former staff and students and many of its alumni have gone on to hold positions of great responsibility and influence around the world.